SA'S NUMBER 1 AUDITION PLATFORM IN ARTIST DEVELOPMENT & EDUCATION

 Auditions should be no longer than 60 seconds each.

-YOU NEED TO BOOK YOUR TIME SLOT BY EMAILING US, ALONG WITH PROOF OF PAYMENT.
+YOU NEED TO BOOK YOUR TIME SLOT BY EMAILING US BY SENDING YOUR ENYRY FORM AND PROOF OF PAYMENT

 REGISTER FOR THE ONLINE AUDITION DATES AVAILABLE TO BE KEPT UP TO SPEED.